nadeem-cpp/wordpress-deployment/README.md

-# wordpress-deployment
+# Fully elastic WordPress deployment on AWS using Terraform
 # AWS DevOps Infrastructure with Terraform

 This project is a DevOps infrastructure as code (IaC) implementation using AWS and Terraform.
-It aims to create a scalable and modular AWS architecture for deploying applications with ease.
+It aims to create a scalable and modular AWS architecture for deploying WordPress applications with ease.
 The infrastructure includes the following AWS resources:

 - **VPC (Virtual Private Cloud)**: A logically isolated section of the AWS Cloud where you can launch AWS resources.